spicelang/spice/docs/docs/language/builtins.md

 ### Signature
 `int sizeof(any variable)`

 `variable`: Variable or constant of any type.

-Pointers are also possible.
+If the variable is a pointer type, the size of the contained type is being returned.
+If the variable is of type array or struct, `sizeof` will return the number of array elements or struct fields respectively.

 ### Usage example
 ```spice